-I 1 Page 13 of 57 Task # Activity Deliverables/Outcomes Due Date/Time Frame Payment Information and/or Amount g.
+r age 10 er er Task # Activity Deliverables/Outcomes Due Date/Time Frame Payment Information and/or Amount g.
 Community education.
 Work with Tribes and partners to provide culturally and linguistically responsive community outreach and education related to COVID-19. h.
-Establish sustainable isolation and quarantine (I&amp;Q) measures in accordance with WAC 246-100-045 (Conditions and principles for isolation or quarantine). i.
-Have at least one (1) location for conducting I&amp;Q operations identified and confirmed.
-This location should be sufficient for supporting I&amp;Q services that are adequate for the population for your jurisdiction and have an ability to expand if needed.
+Establish sustainable isolation and quarantine (I&Q) measures in accordance with WAC 246- 100-045 (Conditions and principles for isolation or quarantine). i.
+Have at least one (1) location for conducting I&Q operations identified and confirmed.
+This location should be sufficient for supporting I&Q services that are adequate for the population for your jurisdiction and have an ability to expand if needed.
 This can be through contract/formal agreement; alternatively, the jurisdiction may establish with an adjacent jurisdiction a formal agreement to provide the isolation and quarantine capacity adequate to the population Quarterly performance updates to include name, address and capacity of identified location that can support isolation and quarantine, and confirmation of appropriate planning and coordination as required. for your jurisdiction with the ability to expand. ii.
-Maintain ongoing census data for isolation and quarantine for your population. iii.
-Planning must incorporate transfer or receipt of people requiring I&Q support to and from adjacent jurisdictions or state facilities in the event of localized increased need.
-Planning must incorporate indicators for activating and surging to meet demand and describe the process for coordinating requests for state I&Q support, either through mobile teams or the state facility.
-Report census numbers to include historic total by month and monthly total for current quarter to date
+Maintain ongoing census data for isolation Report census numbers to include historic total by month and monthly total for current quarter to and quarantine for your population. iii.
+Planning must incorporate transfer or receipt of people requiring I&Q support to and from adjacent jurisdictions or state facilities in the event of localized increased need. date Planning must incorporate indicators for activating and surging to meet demand and describe the process for coordinating requests for state I&Q support, either through mobile teams or the state facility.